MonsPavel/vuetifications/README.md

 ## 📖 Live Demo

-You can try all components and notifications in our [Storybook Demo](https://MonsPavel.github.io/vuetifications/).
+You can try notifications in our [Storybook Demo](https://MonsPavel.github.io/vuetifications/).

 ---